 Mazda has established the Mazda Corporate Ethics Code of Conduct, which states action guidelines for employees, the Finance Control Guideline for global financial control, and other guidelines.
 Based on these guidelines, each department develops rules, procedures, manuals, etc. to promote establishment of internal control.

 For Group companies, cooperative systems have been established, in accordance with the Domestic Affiliates Administration Rules and the Overseas Affiliates Administration Rules.
-At Mazda side, the department responsible for each Group company supports training and system improvement for respective Group company.
+The responsible department at Mazda supports training and system improvement for each Group company.

 Mazda Internal Controls